 The unquestionable strengths of the study are:

-The frequency rates of other cardiovascular diagnoses in the population studied according to the hormone quartiles they established (see Prevalence rates for 10 chronic disorders at various FT4, TSH and FT3 levels).
+- The frequency rates of other cardiovascular diagnoses in the population studied according to the hormone quartiles they established (see Prevalence rates for 10 chronic disorders at various FT4, TSH and FT3 levels).

 Weaknesses of Anderson et al’s study